MovingBlocks/Terasology/README.markdown

 4. To run from the command line: $ gradle run
 5. For more tasks: $ gradle tasks

+You may also need to tweak IDE settings further for your convenience.
+See [Dev Setup](http://wiki.movingblocks.net/bin/view/Main/DevSetup) in our wiki for more details.

 Credits
 =======

-Core Team
+This is an incomplete list and the team is constantly growing.
+See [Dev Team](http://wiki.movingblocks.net/bin/view/Main/DevTeam) in the wiki for the latest updates

+Contributors
 ---------

 * Benjamin "begla" Glatzel
 * Anton "small-jeeper" Kireev
 * Rasmus "Cervator" Praestholm
+* Immortius
+* Richard Apodaca (rapodaca)
+* Kai Kratz
+* t3hk0d3

 Soundtrack and Sound Effects
 ----------

 * Sunrise, Afternoon and Sunset composed by Karina Kireev.
-* Dimlight composed and produced by Exile.
+* Dimlight, Resurface and Other Side composed and produced by Exile.
 * Sound effects created by Exile.

 Additional Notes